Usage & Examples

 };

-// Note: if you have ECHO_DEBUG_ENABLED set to true in the scr_echo script file, you do not need to create a root.
-Echo automatically creates a root and saves it in global.__echo_chamber_root
+// Note: if you have ECHO_DEBUG_ENABLED set to false in the scr_echo script file, you will need to create a root like this:

 Done and dusted.
 If you run the game now you won’t see much (because we haven’t added panels or controls yet), but the desktop runner is alive.